 |A New Beginning

-initial amount of US$ 1 to 1.5 million
+initial amount of US$ 1.5 million

 is required to get the fundraising process for this project started.